JabSaif/WeatherME/README.md

 # WeatherME

-Weather Application using browser geolocalisation
+Weather Application using browser geolocalisation and openweathermap API